 I first saw Robert Wise’s sex-themed horror classic The Haunting on television, when I was a little kid.
 I had nightmares for weeks.

 What am I saying?
 I’ve been traumatized for life.
-Every time I see a locked (or even an unlocked) Gothic door I wonder if some powerful, evil force is waiting for me on the other side – like the one out to get terrified Julie Harris and roommates Claire Bloom, Richard Johnson, and Russ Tamblyn in Wise’s haunted house creepfest.
+Every time I see a locked (or even an unlocked) Gothic door I wonder if some powerful, evil force is awaiting me on the other side – like the one out to get terrified Julie Harris and roommates Claire Bloom, Richard Johnson, and Russ Tamblyn in Wise’s haunted house creepfest.

-And to think that another sex-themed classic, Debbie Does Dallas, wouldn’t have been acceptable for me to watch on television – or anywhere else, for that matter – because of its graphic intercourse scenes.
+And to think that another sex-themed classic, Debbie Does Dallas, wouldn’t have been acceptable for me to watch on television – or anywhere else, for that matter – because of its graphic copulation scenes.
 Yet I have no doubt that Dallas’ Debbie and her sexually liberated pals would never have made such a strongly negative impact on my young and impressionable psyche.